thewheat/covidbn-resources/Readme.md

 ([Source Telegram Post](https://t.me/govbnofficial/2966) / [Source Instagram Post](https://www.instagram.com/p/CTY6Fefhr_d/))

 - **Primary contact:**
+    - Updated the definition of "close contact" or primary contacts as follows (Source: [MoH Press Release 16th February 2022](https://www.moh.gov.bn/Lists/Latest%20news/NewDispForm.aspx?ID=1165))
+       - Individuals living in the same household with a positive case.
+       - A colleague working in the same room or space with a positive case or sitting next to a positive case.
+       - Individuals who interacted face-to-face with a positive case for more than 30 minutes and at a distance of less than 1 meter in an enclosed area or indoors.
+       - Be in the same vehicle and sit at close range (no more than two seats) with a positive case for more than 15 minutes.
-    - An individual who has been in close contact with a COVID-19 positive case (they can be detected by Bluetooth contact as well)
+    - Old Definition: An individual who has been in close contact with a COVID-19 positive case (they can be detected by Bluetooth contact as well)
-    - Both the primary and secondary contacts will be used with a digital quarantine order
+    - Both the primary and secondary contacts will be issued with a digital quarantine order
     - Primary contacts are required to take a swab test immediately on the first day (D1) and on the twelve day (D12)
     - If a primary contact tests positive in swab test, then secondary contacts will become primary contacts
 - **Secondary contact:**
     - An individual who has been in close contact with a primary contact and shares the same household
     - The secondary household contact is not required to take a swab test

 ------------------------------------------------------------------------------

 ## BruHealth Support Email Guideline / Information